cypienta/docs/docs/source/dag/dags.rst

 #. **schema_matcher_and_classifier:**

     - The DAG is triggered by file_polling DAG.
     - It starts a concurrent task for each file in the batch.
-The concurrency is currently limited to 4 tasks, 1 DAG run at a time.
+The concurrency is currently limited to 10 tasks (default), 1 DAG run at a time.
+The concurrency limit is set based on the input parameters to CloudFormation stack.
     - The ``schema_matcher_and_classifier`` task will transform the raw data into internal format for cypienta pipeline, and enrich the input data with MITRE ATT&CK techniques.
     - If there are no alerts to be processed, the DAG will exit and skip the current batch by triggering the ``skip_batch`` DAG.
     - If there is an error in the task for schema matcher, the task will be retried 5 times with exponential backoff.